radek24/Pacman/README.md

 - **GNU Make** (gmake)

 ### Platform Support
 While the project aims to be cross-platform, Windows is the primary development and testing platform.
-Other platforms may require additional configuration or modifications.
+Other platforms may not have feature parity.

 ## Dependencies